ReinfyTeam/Zuri/README.md

 > ☢ For Plugin Developers:
 > The full documentation about API and it's usage is can be found in the [github wiki](https://github.com/ReinfyTeam/Zuri/wiki).

-# Why?
-- This plugin has total of 40+ checks that can catch hacker more efficient and no more false-positive! 😏

 > ![Zuri Anticheat Meme](/meme.jpg)
 >
 > Zuri can catch hacker efficiently, with over **40+ check modules**.
 Unlike other **$100 Anticheat**, it is more systematic, lightweight, and easy to configure.
 It's too good right? 🤦

 # Features
+- This plugin has total of 100+ checks that can catch hacker more efficient! 😏
 - You can easily configure everything in the config. ✅
   - Configure easily the max violations and checks and more! ⚙️
 - It is more **lightweight** compared to paid anticheat.
 You don't have to struggle about the performance, with this anticheat, it can possible block them all easily! 💰
 - ✨ It is easy to use when it comes at the game, you can easily debug things, manage them all at the game, and **disable checks** according to your command.
 - ❌ Limit players joining by their ip limit, you can change and configure on how many players can join with same ip address. *(optional)*
 - 🌟 It also checks the player if they are using a **Proxy or VPN** *(optional)*
-- 💥 You can manage plugin at in-game using **UI** by using command! `/zuri ui`
+- 💥 You can manage plugin at the in-game using **Interactive UI** by using command! `/zuri ui`

 # Current Modules
 **BETA** - means to be in testing, and to be optimize in the next version. <br>